Doppelganger (Marvel Comics): Fictional character biography

-During the battle known as the Infinity War, the Magus (a manifestation of all the evil inherent in Adam Warlock) visited the other-dimensional entity Anthropomorpho, director of the Manifestation race.
-The Manifestations are inorganic "fractual" beings, not truly living in the traditional sense, that would be altered into avatars or "M-bodies" for powerful and cosmic entities.
-For the Magus, Anthropomorpho engineered several Manifestations to become monstrous "doppelgängers" of Earth's superheroes, creating a small army.
-Some of these doppelgangers made advance strikes on Earth's heroes, attempting to defeat and then merge with them, taking over the hero's identity.
+During the events of "The Infinity War", the Magus works with the other-dimensional entity Anthropomorpho to create monstrous "doppelgängers" of Earth's superheroes, creating a small army.
+Some of these doppelgangers make advance strikes on Earth's heroes, attempting to defeat and then merge with them, taking over the hero's identity.
 One such Doppelganger is a bloodthirsty, near-mindless duplicate of Spider-Man.
 The Spider-Doppelganger confronts the hero in a battle that ends up involving Demogoblin and Hobgoblin.
-Intending to kill Spider-Man, Hobgoblin unintentionally seems to kill the Spider-Doppelganger instead.
-After Spider-Man leaves to find help and information, Demogoblin revives the hero's monstrous double with supernatural energy.
-When the Magus is defeated, all his Manifestation troops are undone, except for Spider-Man's doppelgänger.
+Intending to kill Spider-Man, Hobgoblin unintentionally seems to kill Doppelganger instead.
+After Spider-Man leaves to find help and information, Demogoblin revives Doppelganger with supernatural energy.

-Demogoblin recruits the surviving Doppelganger as his aid against Spider-Man and Hobgoblin, leading to the pair also encountering Ghost Rider, Blaze, the demonic Deathspawn, and Spider-Man's enemy Venom.
-Separating from Demogoblin, the bestial Doppelganger eventually encounters the mass murderers Carnage and Shriek, the latter of whom adopts the creature as a loyal pet.
+Demogoblin recruits Doppelganger as his aid against Spider-Man and Hobgoblin, leading to the pair also encountering Ghost Rider, Blaze, the demonic Deathspawn, and Venom.
+Separating from Demogoblin, the bestial Doppelganger eventually encounters Carnage and Shriek, the latter of whom adopts the creature as a loyal pet.
 Joined by Demogoblin and Carrion, the group engages in a campaign of terror and murder.
-The creature comes to see Shriek as a mother and later defends her from attack by an enraged Carnage, who in turn delivers several fatal stab wounds to the Spider-Doppelganger before knocking it off a rooftop.
-The creature is seemingly dead on impact with the street below.
+Doppelganger comes to see Shriek as a mother and later defends her from attack by Carnage, who kills Doppelganger.

 Doppelganger returns in Carnage #1.
 Art by Clayton Crain.

-Doppelganger turns up alive years later, now capable of some speech and with an altered appearance, its form apparently still malleable since it is of the Manifestation race.
+Doppelganger turns up alive years later, now capable of some speech and with an altered appearance.
 Attempting to free Shriek, it fails and is seemingly killed again, only to then wake up on an autopsy table.
-After Shriek is finally freed from being held by authorities and the mental hospital Ravencroft Institute, she and the Doppelganger wreak new havoc on New York.
-After a battle with the new symbiote Scorn, the creature flees with Carnage.
-Carnage then overtakes a Colorado town with the Doppelganger's aid, but the creature flees when the villain is captured.
+Shriek and Doppelganger wreak havoc on New York.
+Carnage overtakes a Colorado town with Doppelganger's aid, but the creature flees after Carnage is captured.

-The Spider-Doppelganger is shown among the Spiders assembled to help combat Morlun and the other Inheritors in the Spider-Verse storyline.
+Doppelganger is among the Spiders assembled to help combat Morlun and the Inheritors in the Spider-Verse storyline.
 The creature eventually reunites with Carnage and Shriek when they form a cult dedicated to worshiping Knull.